 Regulatory Permits and ApprovalsOther agencies with regulating authority include the U.S. Dept. of Transportation, U.S. Coast Guard, U.S. Army Corps of Engineers, Louisiana Department of Environmental Quality, Louisiana Department of Natural Resources, and various other agencies of the state of Louisiana and Plaquemines and Jefferson Parishes.

-Plaquemines LNG has received authorization from the U.S. Department of Energy (DOE) for to export to free trade agreement (FTA) nations, the application for export to non-FTA nations is pending.
+Plaquemines LNG has received authorization from the U.S. Department of Energy (DOE) to export up to twenty four million (24,000,000) metric tonnes of LNG per year to free trade agreement (FTA) nations, and the application for export to non-FTA nations is pending.
 Further information on this approval process can be found at the DOE’s Office of Fossil Energy.

 FERC has additional information on LNG terminal permitting processes as well as resources for community stakeholders and neighbors.